-If you have frequent and persistent heartburn, you may have GERD, leading to an inflamed esophagus (esophagitis).
+If you have frequent heartburn, you may have GERD, leading to an inflamed esophagus (esophagitis).
 GERD usually requires prescription-strength medication.
-Prescription medications can help reduce and eliminate GERD symptoms, as well as help heal an inflamed esophagus the result of continual exposure to stomach acid.
+Prescription medications can help reduce and eliminate GERD symptoms, as well as help heal an inflamed esophagus as a result of continual exposure to stomach acid.
 The main types of prescription drugs are:

 Because of the effectiveness of medications, surgery for GERD is uncommon.
 However, it may be an option if you can’t tolerate the medications, the medications are ineffective, or you can’t afford their long-term use.
 Your doctor also may recommend surgery if you have any of these complications:

 Before 1991, a procedure called open Nissen fundoplication was the surgery of choice for severe GERD.
-Today, doctors are able to perform the same surgery with similar success laparoscopically through a few small abdominal incisions, instead of one large one.
+Today, doctors can perform the same surgery with similar success laparoscopically through a few small abdominal incisions, instead of one large one.
 The advantages of laparoscopic surgery are a shorter recovery time and less discomfort.

 Nissen fundoplication involves tightening the lower esophageal sphincter to prevent reflux by wrapping the very top of the stomach around the outside of the lower esophagus.
 During laparoscopic surgery, a surgeon makes three or four tiny incisions in the abdomen and inserts small instruments, including a flexible tube with a tiny camera, through the incisions.
 To provide more space for your surgeon to see and work, your abdomen is inflated with carbon dioxide.
 The surgery takes about 2 hours and typically requires an overnight hospital stay.